Open work permits for vulnerable workers [R207.1 – A72] – International Mobility Program (IMP)

 Interviews

-Upon receipt of a case from a migrant worker, officers have 3 interview options.
-They may do any one of the following:
+Upon receipt of a case from a migrant worker, and where an officer has determined that an interview is warranted, officers may

 Note: Officers should keep in mind the urgency of these applications when determining which interview option to choose.
 However, where there are significant credibility concerns to address, or where an interview would facilitate the migrant worker’s clarification of their circumstances of abuse, an officer should consider an interview.